 Contact California Retina Associates

 The treatment option or combination is best for you will be determined by a member of our San Diego macular hole treatment team.
-To schedule a consultation with one of our California retina specialists, please call or email us today.
+To schedule, a consultation with one of our California retina specialists at our Chula Vista location call 619.425.7755, for La Mesa call 619.425.7755, and if your located in El Centro call 760.352.7755.
+You can also fill out our contact us form and we’ll reach out to you at our earliest convenience.
+We will discuss your needs and concerns, and determine your best course of action.

 - Astigmatism in San Diego